 Together, this helps customers achieve savings that are 2-3x that of any static resource scheduler, with none of the access issues.
 It also significantly reduces the barrier to adoption across an organization.
 Instead of having to learn a new tool, constantly monitor costs and alerts, and manually implement cost savings, teams are empowered to hook up their infrastructure once and continue to reap the benefits without any additional effort.

 Pretty good for a set and forget, right?
-Customers typically see up to 75% savings in their non-production cloud environments!
+Customers who embrace this cloud finops automation can typically see up to 75% savings in their non-production cloud environments!